opsvantagedigi/buildwithai-coming-soon/DEVELOPER_ONBOARDING.md

 # 5. Environment Variables

-Add these to Cloudflare Worker settings:
+Add these to your deployment environment variables (Vercel or other):

 OPENPROVIDER_USERNAME=""
 OPENPROVIDER_PASSWORD=""